Arial-Z/Romaji-Renamer/README.md

 Some animes won't be matched and the metadata will be missing, you can see them error in the log, in PMM metadata files or plex directly<br/>
 Cause are missing MAL ID for the TVDB ID / IMDB ID<br/>
 #### Animes
-to fix animes ID you can create a request at https://github.com/Anime-Lists/anime-lists/ you can also directly edit this file : override-ID-animes.tsv<br/>
+to fix animes ID you can create a request at https://github.com/Anime-Lists/anime-lists/<br/>
-it look like this, be carreful to use **tab** as separator (studio is optional)
+you can also use the override file, copy `override-ID-animes.tsv.example` to `override-ID-animes.tsv` and add new entries, it look like this, be carreful to use **tab** as separator (studio and ignore_seasons are optional)
 ```
 tvdb-id	mal-id	Name	Studio	ignore_seasons
 114801	6702	Fairy Tail	A-1 Pictures	yes